KSP-KOS/KOS_DOC/source/structure/vecdraw.md

     SET anArrow:LABEL TO "See the arrow?".
     SET anArrow:SCALE TO 5.0.

-Build the vecdraw all at once with the VECDRAWARGS() function.
+Build the vecdraw all at once with the VECDRAWARGS() construction function:

-VECDRAWARGS() Lets you specify all of the following in a list of arguments at once:
+* VECDRAWARGS() Lets you specify all of the following in a list of arguments at once:

   * Vecdrawars( START, VEC, COLOR, LABEL, SCALE, SHOW ).

-Example:
+Example using VECDRAWAGS():

     SET anArrow TO VECDRAWARGS( v(0,0,0), v(a,b,c), rgb(1,0,0), "See the arrow?", 5.0, true ).